What Does the UK’s HMT’s Response Mean for VASPs?

 To achieve this in an efficient manner for your team and frictionless way for your customers, VASPs can make use of Address Ownership Proof Protocol (AOPP).

-With AOPP, compliance officers and unhosted wallet owners do not need to worry about the new UK rules.
+With AOPP, compliance officers and self-hosted wallet owners do not need to worry about the new UK rules.
 Proving wallet ownership will be a click of a button, and storing it will be automatic.
 VASPs that support AOPP will also easily comply with the FATF’s Travel Rule (Recommendation 16) and provide an effortless journey for their customers.

 Contact us today to see AOPP at work, or check out our video demonstration of AOPP.